Saturnyx/blog/_posts/2025-08-22-what-is-mojo.md

 platform.
 [This guide](https://learn.microsoft.com/en-us/windows/wsl/install)
 will help you install WSL on your system.
 From then on, you can continue with the standard installation on bash.

+---
+_I finally setup my Hyper-V Virtual Machine (Hyper-V is a platform similar to_ _WSL).
+I run the installation command.
+"Installation failed. error: ..." it_ _returns.
+AARGH!!!
+Seems like the installation is not as easy as it seems..._